yarwest/Soundboard/README.md

 Whenever you have a 'finished' contribution, you can make a pull request to the master branch and it'll be looked at to see if it fits the standards and if it works.

-After merging, the code will be provided of your username to show who contributed to which parts.
+After merging, the code will be provided of your user name to show who contributed to which parts.